Benno-K/PublicScripts/README.md

 g. can be used for the
 **diskusage** script.

+## ctab
+Little helper to manage cron
+filed in /etc/cron.d/.
+### Usage
+> ctab [options...] [filenamw]

+#### Options
+- -c create a crontab file
+  -s show a crontab file
+  -l (without filename) list all crontab files for creation it will ask for the reqired data.
+You can pass all the data asked as parameters.
+#### Example
+> ctab -c testit 20 30 w \\* pi /usr/sbin/nologin
+will create the file
+/etc/cron.d/testit containing
+the line
+> 30 20   * *     *       pi    /usr/sbin/nologin
+which will invoke /usr/sbin/nologin every day at 20:30 as user pi

 ## extip
 Script to determine the external IP address of your FRITZ!box, which is your hosts IP as well in most cases